I-Team: Gas explosions: "These things happen quite frequently."

 Since 2010, according to data from the U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA), there have been 3,138 significant gas leaks incidents – 390 resulted in an explosion.
 These incidents have injured 725 and killed 163 people.

-"Once you start paying attention, you start seeing these things happen quiet frequently," said Abe Scarr, director of energy and utility for the Public Interest Research Group (PIRG).
+"Once you start paying attention, you start seeing these things happen quite frequently," said Abe Scarr, director of energy and utility for the Public Interest Research Group (PIRG).

 Scarr said the aging infrastructure in cities across the country is partly to blame.